wdecoster/ECHO-pipeline/README.md

 The ECHO pipeline includes multiple repeat catalogs specifically designed to capture the repetitive elements of interest, both tandem repeats (TRs) and transposable elements (TEs), for the selected reference genome (GRCh38 or T2T CHM13v2).
 These catalogs, which are hosted within this [zenodo repository](https://zenodo.org/records/16925640), are compiled from published resources and adapted to ensure compatibility with the pipeline.
 They define the genomic loci where genotyping and/or methylation profiling is performed, enabling analysis of the human repeatome.

 ### Tandem repeats
-For tandem repeat (TR) analysis, catalogs specify the 1-based genomic coordinates of repeat loci to be profiled in the following format.
+For tandem repeat (TR) analysis, catalogs specify the 1-based genomic coordinates of repeat loci to be profiled in the following format:
 ```bash
 chr  start  end  TRmotif  TR_ID
 ```